 As in much of biomedical research, animal subjects suffer greatly when they are used to mimic neurodegenerative disease.
-In an analysis of published studies on animal models of HD, 51 studies referenced experiments "in which animals were expected to develop motor deficits so severe that they would have difficulty eating and drinking normally" 116; however, only three out of 51 reported making adaptations to the animals' housing to facilitate food and water intake.
-The authors of this analysis concluded that experimenters are not following the 3Rs principle (replacement, reduction, and refinement of animal use) and, in their failure to do so, are compromising not only animal welfare but also the relevance of their studies to HD.
-117
+In an analysis of published research on animal models of HD, 51 studies referenced experiments "in which animals were expected to develop motor deficits so severe that they would have difficulty eating and drinking normally".
+However, only three out of 51 reported making adaptations to the animals' housing to facilitate food and water intake.
+The authors of this analysis concluded that experimenters are not following the 3Rs principle and, in their failure to do so, are compromising not only animal welfare but also the relevance of their studies to HD.
+137

 As animal studies fall short, scientists and policymakers are realising that research strategies should be more human-relevant.
 Following a review of AD research, an interdisciplinary panel recommended that funding be allocated away from animal studies and towards more promising techniques involving patient-derived induced pluripotent stem cell models, "omic" technology (genomics, proteomics, etc.), in silico models, neuroimaging, and epidemiological studies.
-118 For advancements in human blood-brain barrier research, which will greatly benefit scientific progress in developing treatments for human neurodegenerative disease, please see the section on Stroke.
+138 For advancements in human blood-brain barrier research, which will greatly benefit scientific progress in developing treatments for human neurodegenerative disease, please see the section on Stroke.